Liver Shunt in Dogs

 They may, for example, order a complete blood count (CBC) and blood work that include liver function tests.
 Often these reveal a mild case of anemia, red blood cells that are smaller than normal, low blood urea nitrogen (BUN), low albumin (liver protein), and increases in certain liver enzymes.

 Another test your veterinarian is likely to order is a urinalysis.
 When your dog has a shunt, the urine may be dilute and show evidence of an infection.
-Often, the urine will also be shown to contain crystals known as ammonium biurate crystals.
+Often, the urine contains crystals known as ammonium biurate crystals.

 Another common test your vet will use is a bile acid test.
-Bile acids are produced by the liver and help to break down and absorb fats in the intestines.
-After doing so, they are usually reabsorbed into the liver via the portal system.
+The liver produces bile acids to help to break down and absorb fats in the intestines.
+After doing so, they usually reabsorb into the liver via the portal system.
 With a shunt, the liver cannot remove and reuse these bile acids.

 For that reason, most dogs that have this kind of problem show an elevation of bile acids.
 Sometimes, however, they may only be mildly elevated, or your dog might seem relatively normal even with abnormal test results.
 In that case, your vet may want to repeat the test in a few weeks.